dockmob/docker-java/core/README.md

-# dockmob/docker-java
+# dockmob/java
-**docker-java** is a tiny container for java applications based on Alpine Linux.
+**dockmob/java** is a tiny container for java applications based on Alpine Linux.

 Use it as base image for custom containers.